waqarsaleem/waqarsaleem.github.io/sale.md

 ---

-## 👶 Nania Child Car Seat – Comfortable & Secure
+## ❌ SOLD — 👶 Nania Child Car Seat – Comfortable & Secure

 This is a **Nania-brand child car seat** in good condition, offering a safe and comfortable travel solution for infants and toddlers.
 It features an **adjustable harness system**, padded sides, and a high back for added support.